Dean Drako: Eagle Eye Networks

-Drako left Barracuda Networks in July 2012 to found Eagle Eye Networks, a cloud-based video security company, serving as CEO.
+Drako left Barracuda Networks in July 2012 to found Eagle Eye Networks, a cloud-based video security company, as CEO.
 He officially launched Eagle Eye Networks in 2014, stating that his desire to found the company was driven by his frustration when trying to set up a video security system for a remote office while CEO of Barracuda; he wanted to make video surveillance more accessible and far easier to use by leveraging the cloud.
 Drako has been credited with establishing the concept of ‘true cloud’ in the physical security industry, emphasizing the differences between applications designed specifically for the cloud and legacy-design applications being run on a cloud-hosted virtual server.

 Drako initially financed Eagle Eye Networks himself, later raising multiple rounds: an undisclosed amount from Michael Dell in 2014, a $40M series E in 2020, and a $100 million Series F in 2023, with Drako continuing be the majority owner.
 Drako has stated that more recent funding was to accelerate the company's AI execution.
 Eagle Eye Networks ranked four times on the Deloitte Technology Fast 500 list of fastest growing technology companies in North America (2019, 2020, 2021, and 2023).

+In December 2025, Drako merged Eagle Eye Networks with Brivo, becoming CEO of Brivo.

-Brivo and Cobalt AI acquisitions
+Brivo

-Drako has acquired two physical security companies, Brivo and Cobalt AI, both of which he operates as separate entities from Eagle Eye Networks.
-In 2015, Drako acquired cloud access control system provide Brivo for $50M and serves as Brivo's Chairman.
+In 2015, Drako acquired cloud access control system provider Brivo for $50M, as Brivo's Chairman. and operating it as separate entity from Eagle Eye Networks for more than 10 years until the two companies merged in December 2025, with Drako taking on the CEO role for Brivo following the merger.

 In November 2022, Brivo closed long-term senior secured credit facility of $75 million with Runway Growth Capital.
 In 2023, Brivo raised $92M in financing, with Drako continuing to hold a majority share of the company.

+Cobalt AI acquisition

-In June 2024, Drako acquired Cobalt AI, a provider of enterprise AI alarm filtering, remote monitoring and security robot solutions, for an undisclosed sum, where he also serves as chairman.
+In June 2024, Drako acquired Cobalt AI, a provider of enterprise AI alarm filtering, remote monitoring and security robot solutions, for an undisclosed sum, where he also is chairman.